cmeegamarachchi/aab-ui-react-oidc/README.md

 > [!WARNING]
 > Current implementation is using `id-token` for api authentication, which is not a good practice.
 This will be fixed in an up comming release

+## Environment variables

+Plesae create an `.env` file at project root and add following variables.
+This .env file will also get copied to container to be used at runtime

 ## Getting Started
 `aab-ui-react-oidc` offers Visual Studio DevContainer support, enabling seamless setup in containerized environments.
 To get started:
 1. Clone the repository using a DevContainer or directly to your working directory.
 2. Configure your IDP paramaters via environment variables.
 Following environment variables are to be set as a minimum
+    * `VITE_AUTH_ENABLED`: Set to `true` (default) to enable authentication in the frontend, or `false` to disable authentication (useful for development/testing; disables OIDC login and may allow mock or guest access).
     * `VITE_OIDC_AUTHORITY` : Sets authority.
         * For Entra, `"https://login.microsoftonline.com/[TENENT_ID]/v2.0"`.
         * For cognito `"https://cognito-idp.[REGION].amazonaws.com/[USER_POOL_ID]"`